There are different levels of playing table tennis.

 - The remaining fingers should be firmly wrapped round the handle.
 Also, the grip has to be firm enough to keep the paddle pivoted to your hand and loose enough that it does not strain your muscles and affect your play after a while.

-There are several grip types for table tennis play and they all conform to this arrangement.
+There are several grips for table tennis play and they all conform to this arrangement.
 However, it’s best to go through them all to know the ones that fit your handling the best.

 3) Learn Your Starting Position :